 By default, most WordPress hosting companies do not have the mail function configured properly.
 To prevent their servers from abuse, many hosting companies even turn it off completely.
 In these cases, your WordPress emails will fail to reach users.

 Luckily, you can fix this easily by using WP Mail SMTP.
-This plugin lets you send your WordPress email through a reliable SMTP platform which is configured specifically to send emails like SendLayer, Gmail, Outlook, etc.
+This plugin lets you send your WordPress email through a reliable SMTP platform, which is configured specifically to send emails like SendLayer, Gmail, Outlook, and more.